 Rear-facing car seats or infant car seats

 The reason for installing a child car seat in rear facing position is that it is the only safe way for a baby to travel.
 In the event of a car crash, the car seat’s back absorbs the crash energy and keeps the baby in their place.
-If it were a harness system or seat belts than the child’s bones and internal organs might simply fail to handle the pressure of the harness or belts.
-That is not what happens with a rear facing cr seat.
+If it were a harness system or seat belts than the child’s bones and internal organs might just fail to handle the pressure of the harness or belts.
+That is not what happens with a rear facing car seat.

 An infant’s bones are too fragile in any other way.
 They are very easy to injure.
 Rear facing car seat use decreases the fatality rate by 71% according to the CDC.

 We have come to the conclusion that the best car seat for infants is the Foonf convertible seat from Clek.
 The most special thing about it that it can be used in rear-facing mode until the child is up to 4 years of age.
 That is twice over the minimum limit.
 Rear-facing orientation is safer than forward-facing one.

 Other than the extended rear-facing period of use, the seat also has such features as a steel and magnesium frame to protect the little passenger from side impacts and an anti-rebound bar.
 The Foonf is very stable, and it can be installed in very compact cars.